One algorithm can replace 100 reports

 Avoid the 4 wrong types of company culture

-The result is BI spreading inside of organizations like a kind of frag grenade, spewing BI shrapnel everywhere.
+The result is BI spreading inside organizations like a kind of frag grenade, spewing BI shrapnel everywhere.
 The IT department lost sight of the big picture.
 Marketers, salespeople, and IT staff all have their own tools that they get attached to.
 They don’t want to trade that in for one central enterprise data warehouse.
 “Right, it has to do with autonomy, and it’s a serious deal breaker for the BICC.”
 But Van Beek says there are simpler reasons that explain why the return on BI investments sometimes falls short.

 Understand your own business model with management information